gtanne/gtanne/README.md

 <h2 align="center">SaaS Developer with over 100 MVPs deployed.</h2>
 <h3 align="center">Private equity and e-commerce specialist (Private-label).</h3>

-> Hyperlinks are not supported for external websites in Markdown, so just copy & paste the links in a new tab, or visit my blog at www.hins.io

 - Founder of Million Venture (www.millionventure.com).
 - Co-founder WebWiped (www.webwiped.com).
 - Sales Consultant at  VIS Media Company (www.visintegrated.com).